top of page

 Fig 2.
 Overview of viral and non-viral delivery systems.
 Image adapted from Int J Mol Sci (2024): 7333.

-While LNPs can still activate innate immune pathways (e.g., via ionizable lipids stimulating TLR4 or NLRP3 inflammasomes), their immunogenicity is milder and more tunable than viral systems[4][5].
-For example, viral vectors often provoke sustained interferon responses, as seen in AAV-treated patients developing anti-capsid antibodies that neutralize subsequent doses[2].
+While LNPs can activate innate immune pathways (e.g. via ionizable lipids stimulating TLR4 or NLRP3 inflammasomes), their immunogenicity is still milder and more tunable than viral systems[7][8].
+Empty LNPs induce dendritic cell maturation and cytokine production, but these effects are transient and do not preclude repeated administration[9].
+In contrast, viral vectors often provoke sustained interferon responses, as seen in AAV-treated patients developing anti-capsid antibodies that neutralize subsequent doses[5].

 2.2 Payload Constraints